-- 2.4.16 3.19 Water and Wastewater Systems - 1.
+2.4.16 3.19 Water, Wastewater and Stormwater Systems

+- 1. Development will be planned and coordinated relative to a program for infrastructure planning, asset management and infrastructure investment that is focused on the orderly extension, repair and upgrading of municipal trunk storm and sanitary sewers and watermains. - 2.
 Construction of new, or expansion of existing, municipal or private communal water and wastewater systems should only be considered where the following conditions are met: - a) i) strategies for water conservation and other water demand management initiatives are being implemented in the existing service area; and - b) ii) plans for expansion or for new services are to serve growth in a manner that supports achievement of the intensification and density targets of this Plan. - ITEM 25: The purpose of 'Item 25' is to renumber section 2.4.17 Community Infrastructure to section 3.20 and amend wording of one statement.